GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-introduction/index.md

 <figure>
   {% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/bdnt0qHKdPJJYzxU03Xm.png",
   alt="event-level report", width="800", height="521" %}
-  <figcaption>Event-level reports are generated as follows:<br>the browser matches clicks or views ("attribution source events") with conversion data ("attribution trigger data") defined by an adtech.
+  <figcaption style="text-align:left;">Event-level reports are generated as follows:<br>the browser matches clicks or views ("attribution source events") with conversion data ("attribution trigger data") defined by an adtech.
 Later, the browser sends the resulting reports to a predefined endpoint, with some delay and noise.</figcaption>
 </figure>

 For details on how this works, read [Event-level reports in the Attribution Reporting